Cathedral of Tomorrow

-The Cathedral of Tomorrow was a Pentecostal church located in Cuyahoga Falls, Ohio.
+The Cathedral of Tomorrow was a Pentecostal church in Cuyahoga Falls, Ohio.

 Cathedral Tower

-In 1971, Rex Humbard began to build a 750 ft rotating tower restaurant, similar to Calgary Tower, at his Cathedral of Tomorrow complex, which was also slated to hold a transmission tower for his planned local TV station, WCOT-TV (Channel 55; the license was later used by current day (now former) CW affiliate WBNX-TV).
+In 1971, Rex Humbard began to build a 750 ft rotating tower restaurant, similar to Calgary Tower, at his Cathedral of Tomorrow complex, which was also slated to hold a transmission tower for his planned local TV station, WCOT-TV (Channel 55; the license was later used by CW affiliate WBNX-TV).

-Construction work started on September 10, but stopped in November when the concrete tower was 494 ft in height.
+Construction started on September 10, but stopped in November when the concrete tower was 494 ft in height.
 Neighbors filed lawsuits and Northampton Township, the community governing the Cathedral complex at that time, said that there were no provisions for water and sewer service for the tower.
-The actual reason for the end of construction is still an open issue.
+The actual reason for the end of construction remains unknown.

-In 1973, Humbard announced scaled-back plans to house a museum, library and prayer center in the tower.
-By 1978, the project was still unfinished, with Humbard saying "Someday we'll finish it, and it'll be a landmark."
+In 1973, Humbard announced new, smalled plans for a museum, library and prayer center in the tower.
+In 1978, Humbard said, "Someday we'll finish it, and it'll be a landmark."
+In the 1980s, Humbard moved to Florida.

-In 1989 local grocer and lone bidder Mike Krieger bid $30,000 to win the auction at a sheriff's sale held to raise money to pay toward debts owed to the tower's builder.
+In 1989, the tower was sold at a sheriff's auction held to raise money to pay toward debts owed to the tower's builder.
+Local grocer Mike Krieger bid $30,000, and won with the only bid.

 The tower later saw use as a cellular phone tower.